 3. Weed Eater W25CFK 25cc Curved Shaft String Trimmer

-There’s one big downside to this weed whacker: it doesn’t advance the string for you.
-You need to put in a new (included) pre-cut string when the old one gets worn down, which isn’t difficult but does add some inconvenience to the process.
-At less than half the price of the Echo gas-powered model, though, you may not mind the extra work.
+There is one significant drawback to this weed whacker: it doesn’t automatically advance the string.
+When the old string wears down, you’ll need to replace it with a new pre-cut string (included), which adds a bit of inconvenience to the process.
+However, considering it costs less than half the price of the Echo gas-powered model, some users may not mind the extra effort.

 The Weed Eater W25CFK is meant for lawn maintenance, not deforestation of overgrown areas.
 As long as you use it for its designed purpose, and as long as you really want a curved shaft model, this one has plenty of power at a very attractive price.